Government Affairs Committee

 - Daniel Eller, Eller Capital Partners

-- Dan Lehman, UNC Health Care
+- Dan Lehman, UNC Health

-- Scott Levitan, Research Triangle Foundation
+- Scott Levitan, Research Triangle Park

-- John B. Morris III, Morris Commercial
+- John Morris, Morris Commercial

-- Aaron Nelson, The Chamber For a Greater Chapel Hill-Carrboro
+- Aaron Nelson, The Chamber for a Greater Chapel Hill-Carrboro

 - John Perry, Fidelity Bank

-- Philip Post, Philip Post, PPE Engineering
+- Philip Post, Philip Post Engineering, Inc.

 - Tom Proctor, Vacuum Cleaner Hospital

-- Robert (Bob) Saunders, Brooks Pierce
+- Bob Saunders, Brooks Pierce Law Firm

-- Christopher Simmons, Duke University
+- Chris Simmons, Duke University

 - Nora Spencer, Hope Renovations

-- Tom Wiltberger, Terra Nova Global Properties (Past Chair)
+- Tom Wiltberger, Terra Nova Global Properties

-- Julia Wright, Dominion Energy
+- Julia Wright, Enbridge Gas North Carolina

-- Emily Ziegler, UNC Rex Healthcare
+- Emily Ziegler, UNC Health

 Values: Four values guide the Chamber's approach to public policy, advocacy, and government affairs.
 We believe: